Once in a while a very interesting phenomenon occurs in Poland. Let’s call it the Rob Gronkowski Effect.

 Someone with a last name ending in ‘ski’ will pop up on the world stage and the Polish media will go into a twitter.
 The genealogical libraries will be busted open, the parish books dusted off and sure enough, a great-grandfather will be uncovered from some village in the Mazury.

-But what happens if the name doesn’t end in the proverbial ‘ski’ or any other typically Polish suffix and the holder is as polski as pierogi?
+But what happens if the name doesn’t end in the proverbial ‘ski’ (or any other typical Polish suffix) and the holder is as polski as pierogi?

 (The fillings might vary but they’re all wrapped up in the same pastry made from the same Polish flour, ground from the same Polish wheat, grown from the same Polish soil.)

 What happens when the names of these famous Polish expats look like Goldwyn, Warner, Singer, Mayer or indeed Columbus?